How to write a prioritized To Do List,

 If too many tasks have a high priority, run through the list again and demote the less important ones.
 Once you have done this, rewrite the list in priority order.

-In you're in an operational role, or if tasks are large or dependent on too many other people, then it may be better to focus on a longer-term list, and "chip away" at it day-by-day.
+But in you're in an operational role, or if tasks are large or dependent on too many other people, then it may be better to focus on a longer-term list, and "chip away" at it day-by-day.

 Once you're comfortable using To-Do Lists, you can start differentiating between urgency and importance.